 Continue reading to learn about British Columbia minimum wage laws and how they’ve changed over the years.

-British Columbia Minimum Wage Rate
+What Is The British Columbia (BC) Minimum Wage 2024

 The current minimum wage rate, implemented on June 1, 2023, is $16.75 per hour.
 That’s a $1.10 wage increase from last year.